Affiliate links on Android Authority may earn us a commission. Learn more.

 If that’s too expensive for you, the DJI OM 5 ($129) has now permanently dropped in price.
 You’ll save $30 but miss out on all the new features the Osmo Mobile 6 offers.
 This might be ideal, though, if portability is of utmost importance since the OM 5 is smaller and lighter than the Osmo Mobile 6.

-Outside of DJI, Zhiyun is probably your next-best bet.
-The most comparable product to the Osmo Mobile 6, though, is the Smooth 5 ($169), which is actually more expensive and less compact.
+Outside of DJI, ZHIYUN is probably your next-best bet.
+The most comparable product to the Osmo Mobile 6, though, is the Smooth 5 ($149), which is almost as expensive and less compact.
 Going with the Smooth 4 ($99) instead would save you a bunch of cash, but you’re getting a much less powerful product.

 The bottom line here is iPhone users shouldn’t even look at the competition: the DJI Osmo Mobile 6 is the best smartphone gimbal out there.
 Android users need to understand what they’re getting themselves into, but even then, you probably won’t find another comparable product that works better than this.
 The question now becomes: how will DJI top itself next year?